Rusanov expedition: Discovery of traces of expedition

-The most controversial find was reported in 1949, when A. S. Kosoy wrote that in 1947 a surveying party found bones and the traces of a campsite on the eastern shores of Bolshevik Island in Severnaya Zemlya.
-Kosoy suggested these were related to the Rusanov expedition, implying that Hercules had successfully travelled as far east as the Laptev Sea before being wrecked and that Rusanov could speculatively be credited with discovery of the Severnaya Zemlya archipelago.
-A theory based on Kosoy's report suggests that thanks to northeasterly winds in the summer of 1912, the expedition could have found a relatively ice free passage in the northern Kara Sea as far as Severnaya Zemlya, wintering there in 1912, but then became trapped there.
+The most controversial find was reported in 1949, when A. S. Kosoy wrote that a surveying party had found bones and traces of a campsite on the eastern shores of Bolshevik Island in Severnaya Zemlya in 1947.
+Kosoy suggested these were related to the Rusanov expedition, implying that Hercules had successfully travelled as far east as the Laptev Sea before being wrecked and that Rusanov could speculatively be credited with the discovery of the Severnaya Zemlya archipelago.
+A theory based on Kosoy's report suggests that, thanks to northeasterly winds in the summer of 1912, the expedition could have found a relatively ice-free passage in the northern Kara Sea as far as Severnaya Zemlya, wintering there in 1912, but then became trapped there.
 Popov and Chukhchin's group could have been sent back later in 1913 when supplies began to run short, leaving the marker on Hercules Island en route.
 (Note: The "Hercules" marker also bore the inscription "V.P", possibly for "Vasily Popov"; this may imply that the expedition leaders Rusanov and Kuchin were not responsible for leaving it.)
-Inconsistencies in Kosoy's story have however suggested that Kosoy misrepresented or exaggerated the finds, and it remains very doubtful whether Rusanov and his crew reached the Laptev Sea.
+Inconsistencies in Kosoy's story have, however, suggested that Kosoy misrepresented or exaggerated the finds, and it remains very doubtful whether Rusanov and his crew reached the Laptev Sea.

 By the 1970s, a re-examination of earlier records uncovered further evidence from the eastern shore of the Kara Sea.
 A 1921 search party looking for Peter Tessem and Paul Knutsen, two men lost from Amundsen's Maud expedition in 1919 while attempting to reach the weather station at Dikson overland, found several old camp fires on the Mikhailov Peninsula on the Taymyr mainland, along with artefacts such as shotgun shells, coins, and a boat hook.
 These were for many years linked with Tessem and Knudsen, but a later comparison of the records matched the shells with a type found at the site in the Minina Skerries, showing that the campsites in fact related to Rusanov's expedition.

-In more recent years, a 2000 expedition organised by a media company from Oryol found human bones in the vicinity of Mt.
-Minin which were identified as likely being those of Alexander Kuchin, captain of the Hercules.
+In more recent years, a 2000 expedition organised by a media company from Oryol found human bones near Mt.
+Minin, which were identified as likely belonging to Alexander Kuchin, captain of the Hercules.